 Consumer unawareness is becoming an issue.
 It can be helpful to compare data broker practices with lender practices in compiling consumer credit profiles.

 As TechCrunch puts it, consumer information such as credit scores is regulated and the process is fairly well-known to consumers.
+The majority of US citizens have got credit scores because they have got a credit card that they use.
+A good credit score allows people to get approved for things like better mortgage rates so it’s recommended adults without a card look for the best Credit Cards for No Credit and start from there.
+It’ll more than likely help their financial future.
 Consumers can obtain their scores from one of the big 3 credit reporting companies, Experian, Transunion, and Equifax.
 Practices are regulated under the Fair Credit Reporting Act.
 Consumers can request full information and can correct false information.
 The companies have to report breaches to consumers.

 Data broker information is also used, of course, to target consumers for advertisements.